 Montgomery County Family Court

-Montgomery County, Pennsylvania, commonly referred to as Montco is home to over 800,000 residents and a number of townships and municipalities.
-The Court of Common Pleas in Montgomery County is the highest available court, and holds six divisions: Judges, Civil, Criminal, Family, Juvenile, and Orphans.
-The Family division is also known as the Domestic Relations division.
-All proceedings in the court are to be held within Montgomery County's courthouse, located a 2 East Airy Street in Norristown, Pennsylvania.
+Montgomery County, Pennsylvania, commonly referred to as “Montco” is home to over 800,000 residents and a number of townships and municipalities.
+The Court of Common Pleas in Montgomery County is the highest available court, and holds six divisions: Judges, Civil, Criminal, Family, Juvenile, and Orphans'.
+The Family Division is also known as the Domestic Relations division.
+All proceedings in the court are to be held within Montgomery County's courthouse, located at 2 East Airy Street in Norristown, Pennsylvania.
 The court is open from 8:30 am to 4:15 pm on business days.
-The court has 20 judges in service, and 7 senior judges, as well as 2 judges for the Orphan's Court.
+The court has 20 judges in service, and 7 senior judges, as well as 2 judges for the Orphans' Court.

 Family Court in Montgomery County